chippyash/Monad/README.md

 functional programming practices can make solutions in PHP far more robust.

-Much of the power of monadic types comes through the use of the functional Match, For and Try language constructs.
-PHP doesn't have these, and this library doesn't provide them.
-You can see these implemented in additional chippyash libraries.
+Much of the power of monadic types comes through the use of the functional Match, Try and For Comprehension language constructs.
+PHP doesn't have these.
+This library provides:

+- Match
+- FTry (TBC)
+- FFor (TBC)

 Key to functional programming is the use of strict typing and elevating functions as first class citizens within the language syntax.
 PHP5.4+ allows functions to be used as